ggerganov/imgui-ws/README.md

 [Dear ImGui](https://github.com/ocornut/imgui) over WebSockets

 This is a small library that allows to stream a Dear ImGui scene to multiple WebSocket clients at once.
 This is achieved by sending Dear ImGui's DrawData structure which is then rendered in the browser using WebGL.
-To reduce the amount of network traffic, we send only the diffs between sequential frames.
+To reduce the amount of network traffic, we send only the diffs between sequential frames (for more info - see [#1](../../issues/1/)).

 ## Live examples